-- 1. In-text Citations
+- 1. In-Text Citations

 - 2. Reference Pages

-- 3. Reference Page: Example
+- 3. Reference Pages in Action

-1. In-text Citations
+1. In-Text Citations

-An in-text citation is a source that is referenced or otherwise used in an essay, through quotation, summary, or paraphrasing.
+Recall that an in-text citation is a source that is referenced or otherwise used in an essay, through quotation, summary, or paraphrasing.
 It is called an in-text citation because it appears within the text of the essay, not in footnotes or on a reference page.
 A parenthetical reference is the bibliographic information that is contained within parentheses at the end of an in-text citation.
+According to APA guidelines, in-text citations must include the following information: